How to use your bathroom scale as a fuel gauge

 I have now I reached my ultimate goal for scale weight, weighing in at 122.4 pounds with a body fat percentage of 25.7%, which means that I have lost approximately 37.5 pounds of body fat.
 The Protocol is the only thing that has brought me sustained weight loss, and I plan to follow it for the rest of my life!

-Many people have a love/hate or even just a hate/hate relationship with their bathroom scale.
-It would be nice if low carb or nutrient dense achieved optimal health outcomes without any restriction for everyone.
+Many people have a love/hate relationship with their bathroom scale.
+It would be nice if a low carb or nutrient-dense diet achieved optimal health outcomes without any restriction for everyone.
 However, unfortunately, sustaining weight loss in the long term often takes discipline, some form of accountability and some level of restriction for most of us.